 Assistant Professor of Communication Design

-information design, typography, data visualization, communication design/design process, science and design, educational tools
+information design, infographics, data visualization, communication design, design process, typography, sciences and design, educational tools